Wins1ey/LAST/README.md

 # LAST <img src="assets/last.png" width=32> Linux Auto Splitting Timer

-LAST brings auto splitting functionality to [urn](https://github.com/3snowp7im/urn) with Lua-based auto splitters that are easy to port from asl.
+LAST brings Auto Splitting functionality to [urn](https://github.com/3snowp7im/urn) with Lua Auto Splitters that are easy to port from asl, and the new LiveSplit Auto Splitting Runtime.

 <img src="assets/theme-1.png" width=350> <img src="assets/theme-2.png" width=350>

 ## Features

 - **Split Tracking and Timing:** Accurately track and time your speedruns with ease.
-- **Auto Splitter Support:** Utilize Lua-based auto splitters to automate split timing based on in-game events.
+- **Auto Splitter Support:** Utilize Lua Auto Splitters or Auto Splitters for the new LiveSplit Auto Splitting Runtime to automate split timing based on in-game events.
 - **Customizable Themes:** Personalize your timer's appearance by creating and applying custom themes.
 - **Flexible Configuration:** Configure keybindings and various settings to suit your preferences.